10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 Different price options for the same room

 The cheapest rate will often be non-refundable in case of cancellation.
-You may need to pay in advance or pay extra for breakfast.
+You may need to pay in advance and pay extra for breakfast.
 Or all of the above.

 Having to pre-pay can be annoying, especially if you’re still not set on a hotel and expect to cancel some reservations.
 You might end up with multiple reservations and a hefty chunk of change missing from your bank account.
-While cancelling the reservation will result in the money being returned to you (if the cancellation policy allows cancellations!), it can take days for that to happen.
+While canceling the reservation will result in the money being returned to you (if the cancellation policy allows cancellations!), it can take days for that to happen, and you'll get less than you paid back if your bank account is in a different currency due to exchange rates.

 Oftentimes you can make a reservation without pre-payment, but you have only until a certain date, usually a couple of weeks before your arrival date, to make the payment.
 In that window of time, cancellation is free of charge.
 If you need to cancel after the payment date, you forfeit some or all of your money.
 This will be specified in the cancellation policy.